Food

 Whether you have a small balcony or a sprawling backyard, there is space to grow food.
 Herbs in boxes, fruit trees in pots or a big veggie plot.
 If you don’t know where to start, contact your local community garden, you could lease a plot or just learn from the experts.

-BUY LOCAL AND SEASONAL
+BUY LOCAL & SEASONAL

 PLAN YOUR MEALS